liaoya/packer-template/README.md

 ### Build virtualbox ova and its corresponding vagrant box

-Use the following command to build
+Use the following command to build at Nanjing site, ova file is under virtualbox and vagrant box is under box/

     export http_proxy=http://10.182.172.49:3128
     mkdir -p virtualbox